✔ Review your financial goals—and the investments that go along with them—to see if anything has changed.

 - Tip: Read Viewpoints: “4 important questions to ask about life insurance.”

 Thinking about a will, health care proxy, and power of attorney can be an uncomfortable topic, but consider the alternative.
-Do you want someone else making these important financial and health decisions on your behalf without any input from you?
+Do you want someone else making important financial and health decisions on your behalf without any input from you?
 If you don’t have any of these key documents, take the time to set them up.
 If you have them, review not only your paperwork but any life events that have occurred.
 Marriage, divorce, birth, and death are the four big events that affect estate plans, but you may also want to consider other factors that could affect your planning.

 Make sure key individuals know where to find relevant documents and information too.
 Consider using secure virtual safes, such as FidSafe®1, to store copies of important documents and other information, such as passwords, financial statements, and wills.